 The Moving Ahead for Progress in the 21st Century Act (MAP-21) addressed a broad range of issues such as climate change, enhancement of rail transportation, and land use with transportation coordination.
-The bill included recommendations to simplify funding and by MAP-21 was the creation of the Transportation Alternatives Program (TAP), which consolidated bicycle and pedestrian funding into a single broad program.
+The bill included recommendations to simplify funding and planning categories that need to be addressed by State departments and MPOs.
+One important change made by MAP-21 was the creation of the Transportation Alternatives Program (TAP), which consolidated bicycle and pedestrian funding into a single broad program.
 A significant change made by MAP-21, is the emphasis the bill placed on performance measures as a means of accountability for spending.
-MAP-21 requires that state Departments of Transportation coordinate with MPOs, local agencies, and public transportation providers when setting performance targets, Metropolitan Planning Organizations (MPOs), to the extent practicable, are required to coordinate with relevant State and public transportation providers when setting regional targets.
+MAP-21 requires that state Departments of Transportation coordinate with MPOs, local agencies, and public transportation providers when setting performance targets.
+Metropolitan Planning Organizations (MPOs), to the extent practicable, are required to coordinate with relevant State and public transportation providers when setting regional targets.

-The national policy which directs performance management:
+The national policy which directs performance managements